SublimeText/LaTeXTools/README.markdown

 Another note: **for now**, completions are also injected into the standard ST autocompletion system.
 Thus, if you hit `Ctrl-space` immediately after typing, e.g., `\ref{}`, you get a drop-down menu at the current cursor position (not a quick-panel) showing all labels in your document.
 This also works with old-style citations.
 However, the width of this menu is OK for (most) labels, but not really for paper titles.
 In other words, it is workable for references, but not really for citations.
 Furthermore, there are other limitations dictated by the ST autocompletion system.
 So, this is **deprecated**, and I encourage you to use auto-trigger mode or the `C-l,x` keybinding instead.

-Autofill: filling in package and file names automatically
+Fill Helper: filling in package and file names automatically
 ---------------------------------------------------------

 **Keybinding:** *autotriggered* by default (see below).
 Otherwise, `C-l,C-f`.